rschristopher/rschristopher.github.io/src/criticisms/deflation.md

- in a deflationary environment, which is why inflation is the necessary tool of central banks managing via fiat.
+ in a deflationary environment, which is why inflation is the necessary tool of central banks managing debt-backed money via fiat.
 If your money is based on debt, and you can increase the supply at will (lowering the value of your debt)